PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

             disclose the causes of the Data Breach, then this clause must not be mentioned;

-        -   the measures taken by Playform regarding the Data Breach, including **security measures, internal investigations, and supervisory authority notice**;
+        -   the measures taken by PlayForm regarding the Data Breach, including **security measures, internal investigations, and supervisory authority notice**;